-We have a very large two-tiered LMC offering a wide variety of books and other educational materials.
+We have a large LMC offering various books and other educational materials.
 Please encourage your child to read at home and show interest in what he/she is reading.
-Help your child take good care of these valuable resources so that other children may also enjoy them.
+Help your child take good care of these valuable resources so that other children may enjoy them.
 Students have an opportunity weekly to check out books in the Library Media Center (L.M.C.).
 Students in grades 1-5 may check out two books at a time.
 Kindergartners are allowed to check out one book at a time.
 Books are checked out for up to two weeks.
 If a book is lost or damaged beyond repair, the student must pay for it.
 Please take special care of library books, keeping them out of the reach of younger brothers, sisters and pets.